 Senior Officer Position & Other Business Interests Bradford (Brad) Cornelius President and Chief Executive Officer since January 2016.
 He previously served as Chief Credit Officer at AgChoice Farm Credit for five years.
 Prior, he spent eighteen years in various lending and credit roles at AgGeorgia Farm Credit.
-Pierce R. Hodnette Senior Vice President / Chief Lending Officer since May 2016.
+Brook H. Gillis Senior Vice President / Regional Manager since September 2017.
+She previously served as a Relationship Manager in the Capital Markets Department for one year and Branch Manager in the Elizabethtown Branch for five years.
+Evan J. Kleinhans Senior Vice President / Chief Financial Officer since November 2011.
+He previously served as Vice President of Finance and Accounting for Information Science Consulting, Inc. Mr. Kleinhans serves as the Treasurer of CBF Holdings, LLC which is an Unincorporated Business Entity created for the purpose of acquiring and managing unusual or complex collateral associated with former loans that Cape Fear Farm Credit has an equity ownership in.
+Geoffrey Manderewicz Senior Vice President / Chief Credit Officer since February 2017.
+He previously served as Credit Analysis Manager for four years and Credit Analyst for two years at AgChoice Farm Credit.
+Prior, he served as a Loan Officer and Branch Manager for Northwest Savings Bank.
+Johnathan O. Patterson Senior Vice President / Regional Manager since September 2017.
+He previously served as Credit Portfolio Manager for three years and Special Assets Manager for three years.
+Prior, he served as a Loan Officer and Branch Manager at Cape Fear Farm Credit and Carolina Farm Credit.
+Randy T. Pope Senior Vice President / Commercial and Capital Markets Manager since 2001.
+Prior to that, he served as a Loan Officer and Branch Manager in the Lillington branch office.
+Sarah B. Temple Senior Human Resources Administrator since April 2017.
+She previously served as a Credit Analyst for five years.
+Pierce R. Hodnette Senior Vice President / Chief Lending Officer from May 2016 to August 2017.
 He previously served as Chief Credit Officer at Ag Credit Agricultural Credit Association for two years.
 Prior, he spent nine years in various lending and credit roles at AgFirst Farm Credit Bank.
-Laura (Skipper) Jones Senior Vice President / Administrative Officer since July 2014.
-She previously served as Marketing Manager from September 2008 to July 2014.
-Evan J. Kleinhans Senior Vice President / Chief Financial Officer since November 2011.
-Mr. Kleinhans serves as the Treasurer of CBF Holdings, LLC which is an Unincorporated Business Entity created for the purpose of acquiring and managing unusual or complex collateral associated with former loans that Cape Fear Farm Credit has an equity ownership in.
-Brian J. Smith Senior Vice President / Chief Risk Officer since May 2011.
-Served as Interim President & Chief Executive Officer between January 2013 and July 2013.
-He also served as Senior Vice President and Senior Credit Analyst at Four Oaks Bank from June 2008 through May 2011 and prior to that served as Vice President - Credit at AgCarolina Farm Credit.
+Laura (Skipper) Jones Senior Vice President / Administrative Officer from July 2014 to April 2017.
+She previously served as Marketing Manager for six years.
+Brian J. Smith Senior Vice President / Chief Risk Officer from May 2011 to January 2017.
+He served as Interim President & Chief Executive Officer between January 2013 and July 2013.
+He previously served as Senior Vice President and Senior Credit Analyst at Four Oaks Bank.
 Mr. Smith serves as a Member Manager of CBF Holdings, LLC which is an Unincorporated Business Entity created for the purpose of acquiring and managing unusual or complex collateral associated with former loans that Cape Fear Farm Credit has an equity ownership in.
-Betty Kay Williams Senior Vice President / Director of Project Management since May 2016.
-She previously served as Chief Credit Operations Officer from April 2011 to May 2016.
-Prior, she served the Association as a Vice President and Senior Credit Administrator from November 2010 to April 2011 and she also served the Association as Vice President and Branch Manager.
+Betty Kay Williams Senior Vice President / Director of Project Management from May 2016 to February 2017.
+She previously served as Chief Credit Operations Officer for five years.
+Prior, she served the Association as Senior Credit Administrator and as a Branch Manager.

-The total amount of compensation earned by the Chief Executive Officer (CEO) and the senior officers and other highly compensated employees as a group during the years ended December 31, 2016, 2015 and 2014, is as follows:
+The total amount of compensation earned by the Chief Executive Officer (CEO) and the senior officers and other highly compensated employees as a group during the years ended December 31, 2017, 2016 and 2015, is as follows: